astrobytes-edu/astr596-modeling-universe/06-numerical-methods/module-3-ODE-methods-and-conservation/draft-00-module3-overview-OLD.md

 ## Connections to Course Projects

 The methods you learn here are essential for:

 - **Project 2 (N-body)**: Core integration methods for orbital dynamics
 - **Project 3 (MCRT)**: Ray integration through varying media
 - **Project 4 (MCMC)**: Hamiltonian Monte Carlo uses symplectic integration
 - **Project 5 (GP)**: Solving SDEs for kernel functions
 - **Final Project**: Training dynamics of neural networks

-## Resources

-- **Required Reading**: This module content
-- **Reference**: Hairer, Lubich & Wanner, "Geometric Numerical Integration"
-- **Classical**: Goldstein, "Classical Mechanics" (Chapter 8)
-- **Computational**: Numerical Recipes, Chapter 16

 ## Module Philosophy

-Remember: We're not just solving differential equations—we're preserving the fundamental structure of physics through discrete time.
+**Remember**: We're not just solving differential equations — we're preserving the fundamental structure of physics through discrete time.
 Every integration method creates an alternate reality with slightly different physics.
 Our job is choosing the reality that best preserves what matters for our problem.